Our research debates human-thing relations drawing upon material culture studies and in particular the new materialities.

 - Hands in Context: Gesture, Communication, and Meaning in Ancient Maya Art and Culture, Dr Amy Maitland, UCL, in our “Past Peoples” Seminar Series.

 - Materialities, Wrappings and Colours, Dr Lucila Bugallo, Universidad de Buenos Aires & Universidad Nacional de Jujuy, in our “Past Peoples” Seminar Series.

-- Vibrant Materialisms in the Ancient Near East, BANEA 2016 @ Lamp.
-Panel organised by Eloise Govier, with papers by Luci Attala: “An introduction to New Materialisms”, Eloise Govier: “Vital Materialisms at Çatalhöyük”, and Louise Steel: “Mind, Body, Object”.
+- PANEL: Vibrant Materialisms in the Ancient Near East, BANEA 2016 @ Lamp.
+Papers by Luci Attala: “An introduction to New Materialisms”, Eloise Govier: “Vital Materialisms at Çatalhöyük”, and Louise Steel: “Mind, Body, Object”.

 Autumn Semester 2015

 - “Material Worlds” Seminar Series, Archaeology, History and Anthropology.

 - Embodied Encounters: Exploring the Materialities of Food‘Stuffs’, UWTSD Lampeter.
 Workshop organised by Emma-Jayne Abbots, Louise Steel and Katharina Zinn, funded by the Wenner-Gren Foundation